Customize Enums

 NOTE

-This feature is currently supported in Go, Python and TypeScript SDKs.
+This feature is currently supported in Go, Python, TypeScript and Java SDKs.

 By default, enums defined in OpenAPI are considered closed during code generation.
 This means that introducing a new member to an enum can become a breaking change for consumers of older versions of the SDK.
 Sometimes, this is desirable because particular enums can be rigidly defined and not changing in the foreseeable future (country codes might be a good example of this).